grafana/grafana/docs/sources/shared/basics/what-is-grafana.md

 ### Grafana Pyroscope

 Grafana Pyroscope is an open source software project for aggregating continuous profiling data.
-Continuous profiling is an observability signal that helps you understand your workload’s resources usage down.
+Continuous profiling is an observability signal that helps you understand your workload’s resources usage.
 For more information, refer to [Grafana Pyroscope documentation](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/).

 ### Grafana Oncall